All of the Questions to Ask Potential Wedding Planners

 Why you want to know: Again, you want to find out exactly what's included to make sure you're on the same page about what they will and will not take care of.
 If their role is more to consult with you on ideas and help you find and book your pros, then you may need to find a separate coordinator to help you take care of these day-of details.

-How many people on your staff will be at the wedding?
+10. How many people on your staff will be at the wedding?

-Why you want to know: A wedding planner's role isn't just to manage the pros, but your A-team of friends and family too, which isn't as easy as you might think.
+Why you want to know: A wedding planner's role isn't just to manage the pros, but also your friends and family, which isn't as easy as you might think.
 They should tell you what their system is to make sure everything runs smoothly and on time.

-What happens if you're sick or otherwise unable to be there on the day of our wedding?
+12. What happens if you're sick or otherwise unable to be there on the day of our wedding?

 Why you want to know: Back-up plans aren't just for outdoor weddings.
 You want to make sure they have someone capable on hand to take over if they get sick or can't make it that day, like another planner at their company or a seasoned assistant.
 They should also have a plan in place for what'll happen if they have to hand over your wedding to someone else in case of an emergency.

-How do payments work (a percentage of our budget, a flat fee)?
+21. How do payments work (a percentage of our budget, a flat fee)?
 Will there be additional expenses on top of your base fee (travel, parking, food)?

 Why you want to know: You want to make sure you understand exactly what you’re on the hook for before you sign the contract.
 Have them walk you through the payment system and any extra fees.
 That way, there won’t be any surprises down the road.